pascudder/windflow-light/README.md

 # windflow-light

 ## Overview
-Predicting wind speeds using optical flow inference on ECO1280 radiance data from a pretrained RAFT model, and a model trained on the 500 millibar layer.
+Predicting wind speeds using optical flow inference on ECO1280 radiance data from a pretrained RAFT model, and a model trained on the 500 millibar layer with a 3-hour time increment.

 ![windflow example](./humidity_plots/Humidity.png)

 See  `python predict.py` for a basic example.

-## Install
+### Install

 `conda env create -f environment_cpu.yml`

-###Humidity Data
+### Humidity Data

 `gp_2016-06-01_00:00:00_P500_out.nc`